Saketh-hash/CODSOFT/README.md

 - `tkinter` library (comes pre-installed with Python)

+# TASK 4: To-Do List Application

+This project is a simple To-Do List application developed in Python using 'tkinter'.

+## Features
+- Add, update, delete, and clear tasks.
+- User-friendly graphical interface using 'tkinter'.

+## Requirements
+- Python 3.x
+- tkinter (usually included with Python distributions

 ## Acknowledgments
 All these tasks were developed as part of a project for CodSoft.
 Special thanks to the Python community for their valuable libraries and resources.